New Hybrids- First Flowers

 Our Michigan weather looked nicely settled in early May, so I felt confident in moving everything to the shadehouse.
 It then came as quite a shock when a freeze warning was issued for the morning of May 13.
 Blankets, sheets, and tarps came out and covered just about everything!
 The official low was reported as 30 F. The location of my shadehouse- on a hill, and surrounded by trees may have offered some protection.
 In the end, a few plants showed a few spots of freeze damage, but there seem to be no long lasting effects.
 Curiously, several Billbergias all commenced blooming in early July.
 Coincidence??
 This summer has been cooler and wetter compared to our average.
 I have had to do very little supplemental watering so far.

-This is a grexmate to last year's Neo.
-'Copper Quest' and Neo.'Copper Craze'.
+This is a grexmate to Neo.
+'Copper Quest' and Neo.'Copper Craze' which bloomed during 2012.
 Overall, the grex had a lot of interesting plants, with wide variation in overall leaf color.
 This was one of the darkest red ones.
 Neo.
 'Rien's Pride' x 'Royal Cordovan'.

 No sign of blooming on this one, but it just keeps getting better and better!
 Neo. [(Pink Sensation x sib) x Puerto Rico] x 'Royal Cordovan'.
 It's a medium sized plant, about 16" across, and it's really starting to develop multiple layers of leaves.

 I made a cross between Neo.
 [Passion x Grace] and [Pink Sensation x sib] several years ago.
 Several have bloomed in the past, but none surpass this one.
 Saving the best for last?!

 pre-bloom- June, 30, 2013